-Despite valuable insights, the study acknowledges its limitations as a primarily theoretical and descriptive work.
-Future research should include empirical data, such as interviews and surveys, to capture how individuals perceive and negotiate their names in everyday life.
-Expanding the scope beyond Uzbek and English contexts will also provide a more comprehensive understanding of global naming systems.
+Despite providing valuable insights, this study acknowledges its limitations as a primarily theoretical and descriptive work.
+Future research should include empirical data, such as interviews and surveys, to capture how individuals perceive and negotiate their names in their everyday lives.
+Expanding the scope beyond the Uzbek and English contexts will also provide a more comprehensive understanding of global naming systems.